bskiranchandru/Product-matching/README.md

 Descrimler: If you prefer something other than Python/R, please feel free to use that coding language.
 The datasets shared are from free open data sources.
-We are not affiliated with Flipkart or Amazon.
+We are not affiliated with Flipkart.
 The analysis submitted by you will be used only for evaluation of your analytical skills and will not be published or shared anywhere.